 Vaccination

 Some of the preventive vaccines include attenuated pathogens.
-Such examples include vaccines against chickenpox, measles, yellow fever and shingles.
+Such examples include vaccines against chickenpox, measles and yellow fever.
 If you are vaccinated with a vaccine that includes live viruses you must wait for four weeks before you can donate blood.

 Also, possible strong reactions to the vaccination (severe pain, fever or rash) mean you have to wait for two days after the symptoms have ended before you can donate blood.